 Fortunately most brands today have a numbering system that from least to greatest establish how much hold their product will offer.

-This product is usually in the arsenal of people who like to have a more complex hair style.
-People will often use a weaker gel to style there hair how they want, blow dry it so it can set.
-From there they will use a spray or wax to lock that look in place for day and they get the gel look that is very workable.
+This product is usually in the arsenal of people who like to have a more complex hairstyle.
+People will often use a weaker gel to style their hair how they want and blow dry it to set.
+From there, they will use a spray or wax to lock that look in place for the day, and they get the very workable gel look.

 But most hair gel will leave you with a rock hard hold like Moco de Gorilla Gorilla Snot Gel, there are some however that will give you a lighter hold like American Crew Classic Light Hold.
 Gels do smell and are for the most part stronger than the others.